Staff

 Assistant Director

 Libby joined Food Works as the SIFA Coordinator & then later as the Community Farmers Market Manager in 2019.
 She also assists in supporting local farmers markets with Link match and she is involved with the Buy Fresh Buy Local & ReGenerate Illinois statewide collaborations.
-Her and her husband Derek moved to Southern IL from Chicago in '17 after inheriting his Grandfathers Farm.
+She and her husband Derek moved to Southern IL from Chicago in '17 after inheriting his Grandfathers Farm.
 They started their farm, Glaciers End in Johnston City, while taking the Food Works Farm Beginnings class.
 Since then, they have immersed themselves in everything they can related to farming, agriculture and networking in Southern IL.
 They started an orchard on their farm as well as trying to utilize as much as they can from their land.
 They are in several farmers markets throughout Southern IL as well as LEAF Food Hub.
 Libby has worked with Seniors and the Disabled for over 20 years and has experience in business, training, education and community outreach.

 Jennifer Duensing